To help your service team to work in an agile way, you may want to set up a team wall.

 Most teams fill the wall with paper or post-it notes and various headings, to show everything the team is working on, the stage of production it’s at, and any work that’s upcoming.

-Your wall will differ depending on the service you’re building, but most teams include details of the following on their walls:
+Your wall will differ depending on the service you’re building, but most teams include details of:

 - work that’s done